 Essential Cookies These cookies are essential to provide you with services available through the Services and enable you to use some of its features.
 For example, they allow you to log in to secure areas of our Services and help the content of pages you request load quickly.
 Without these cookies, the services that you have asked for cannot be provided, and we only use these cookies to provide you with those services.

-Analytics and Performance Cookies These cookies are used to collect information about traffic to our Services and how users use the Services.
+Analytics and Performance Cookies These cookies are used to collect information about traffic to our Services and how Users use the Services.
 The information gathered does not identify any individual visitor.
 It includes the number of visitors to our Services, the websites that referred them to our Services, the pages they visited on our Services, what time of day they visited our Services, whether they have visited our Services before, and other similar information.
 We use this information to help operate our Services more efficiently, to gather broad demographic information, and to monitor the level of activity on our Services.
+If you do not want the Services to collect information through cookies, you can set your web browser to reject cookies from the Services.
+Each browser is different, so you should check your browser’s Help menu to learn how to change your cookie preferences.
+However, please note that if you reject or block cookies from the Services, the Services may not function as intended.
+For example, you will not be able to remain logged into your Account, and therefore you would have to log in during each page transition.

 Social Media Cookies These cookies are used when you share information using a social media sharing button or “like” button on our Services or you link your account or engage with our content on or through a social networking website such as Facebook, Twitter, or Google+.
 The social network will record that you have done this.